optivem/optivem.github.io/_pages/codex/vision.md

 ---
 layout: page
 title: Opticodex - Vision
-description: Vision and mission are the heart of high performing IT organizations
+description: Organizational vision sets the powerful goals and aspirations for high performance IT organizations
 ---

 <h2>What is the organizational vision?</h2>